Veterinary/Animal Health Technology/Technician and Veterinary Assistant

 Veterinary Technologists and Technicians | 20.0% | $34,420 |

 Some careers associated with veterinary/animal health technology/technician and veterinary assistant require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for veterinary/animal health technology/technician and veterinary assistant careers below.